 Concepts, methods and research for creating and facilitating a collaborative online community of practice.

-You will discuss pitfalls to avoid when facilitating online class activities and explore various assessment tools to analyze, assess, and encourage student participation in online discussions.
+You will discuss pitfalls to avoid when facilitating online activities and explore various feedback and assessment tools to analyze, assess, and encourage learner participation in online discussions.

-This course is an approved elective in the Master of Science in Education online degree program and is the fourth in a series of five required courses for individuals pursuing the Graduate Certificate in E-Learning and Online Teaching.
+This course is an approved elective in the Master of Science in Education online degree program and is one of the required courses for individuals pursuing the Graduate Certificate in E-Learning and Online Teaching.

-NOTE: You may enroll in this individual course to meet your goals for professional development, license renewal, or to complete graduate credits and transfer to another university.
+NOTE: You may enroll in this individual course to meet your goals for professional development, continuing education, license renewal, or to complete graduate credits and transfer to another university.

 The class is highly interactive with a significant discussion component.
 All discussion postings, projects and assignments will be submitted via the course discussion board and dropbox.
 Activities are conducted according to a schedule with specific due dates each week; there is one required live chat session in Week 7.
 Participants will determine a time that is convenient for all.
 This class is essential for those who are interested in a career as an online instructor.

 Readings will be assigned from the following textbook.

 Lehmann, Kay and Lisa Chamberlin (2009).
 Making the Move to eLearning: Putting Your Course Online.
 Rowman & Littlefield Education Publishers.
 (Paperback) ISBN-13: 978-1-60709-041-0.